-AP classes are typically more challenging than regular high school classes, but some are harder than others.
+AP classes are typically more challenging than regular high school classes, but did you know that some APs are harder than others?
 Based on testing statistics and an examination of the curriculum, we can come up with accurate assessments of the true difficulty level of each AP class.

-Factor #1: Passing Rate
+Factor 1: Pass Rate

-Factor #2: Five Rate
+Factor 2: 5 Rate

 The 5 rate is the percentage of students who earn 5s (the highest possible score) on the AP test.
-If the 5 rate is on the lower side, it may indicate that the material is more difficult to master.
+If the 5 rate is on the lower side, it could indicate that the material is more difficult to master.

-Factor #3: Content Difficulty
+Factor 3: Content Difficulty

-Factor #4: Student Testimonials
+Factor 4: Student Testimonials

-Factor #5: Timing of the Class
+Factor 5: Timing of the Class

 When you've taken too many AP tests in your time.